msikma/SoundCloud-Downloader/README.md

 CLI:

     $  soundcloud-downloader <URL> [OPTIONS]
-          -o, --out [filename]             Filename for the MP3, optional -f, --folder [folder]            Folder to save the MP3 to, optional -v, --version                    Show version
+          -o, --out [filename]             Filename for the MP3, optional (Default: current directory) -f, --folder [folder]            Folder to save the MP3 to, optional (Default: Will parse it from the URL) -v, --version                    Show version

 In your own Ruby applications: